 First Time MFA Setup

-After you have added this phone, it is highly recommended to add a secondary option such as an Authenticator App.
+After you have set up your first method, it is highly recommended to add a secondary option, such as an Authenticator App on another device.

 Accessing Your MFA Settings